influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

     into the line protocol text field.
 7. Click **{{< caps >}}Write Data{{< /caps >}}**.

-The UI will confirm that the data has been written successfully.
+The UI confirms that the data has been written successfully.

 <!------------------------------- END UI CONTENT ------------------------------>
 {{% /tab-content %}}